James Brown (sportscaster): CBS (1970s–1994)

 After failing to make a roster spot when he tried out for the NBA's Atlanta Hawks in the mid-1970s, Brown entered the corporate world, working for such companies as Xerox and Eastman Kodak.
 Brown went into sports broadcasting in 1984 when he was offered a job doing Washington Bullets television broadcasts as well as an analyst job for The NBA on CBS, paired with Frank Glieber.
 He later moved on to an anchor position at WDVM-TV (later WUSA) in Washington and to some work at CBS Sports.
 Brown was rehired by CBS Sports in 1987, where he served as play-by-play announcer for the network's NFL and college basketball coverage, as well as reporter for the NBA Finals (calling games with Tom Heinsohn during the 1990 NBA Playoffs) and the 1990 National League Championship Series.
-He also was host of the afternoon show from the 1992 Winter Olympics in Albertville, France and the 1994 Winter Olympics in Lillehammer, Norway.
-While at CBS he also was co-host of CBS Sports Saturday/Sunday, a weekend anthology series.
+He also was host of the afternoon show from the 1992 Winter Olympics and the 1994 Winter Olympics.
+While at CBS he also was co-host of CBS Sports Saturday/Sunday.

 Fox, and back to CBS (1994–present)

 In 1994, Brown accepted the position of host of the NFL on Fox pregame show.
 He shared the set with former football players Terry Bradshaw and Howie Long and former coach Jimmy Johnson.
 Cris Collinsworth and Ronnie Lott have also appeared on the program during Brown's time there.

-From 1994–1998, Brown was the lead studio host for FOX NHL Saturday.
+From 1994–1998, Brown was the lead studio host for NHL on Fox.
 He appeared in a similar capacity in the EA Sports video game NHL '97, which used full-motion video.
 His voice appeared in Madden NFL 2001.
 On August 23, 1997, Brown filled-in for Chip Caray as the studio host for Fox Saturday Baseball.

 James Brown worked for the joint HBO/Showtime pay-per-view boxing match involving Lennox Lewis and Mike Tyson.

 Following the 2005 NFL season, Brown left Fox in order to rejoin CBS Sports, citing a desire to remain closer to his home in Washington, D.C.

 Brown was removed from college basketball coverage for CBS after a one-year stint in 2007.
-However, he still hosts the college basketball pregame, halftime and postgame in the CBS studios in New York City while Greg Gumbel, the main host, is on assignment.
+However, he still hosted the college basketball pregame, halftime and postgame in the CBS studios in New York City while Greg Gumbel, the main host, was on assignment prior to Gumbel’s death in 2024.